shresthabijay/react-search-tutor/README.md

   - Turning on Do Not Disturb mode can be helpful during the course of the exercise :)
 - Clone this repository to your local machine
 - There is a server/index.js file with a minimal Express setup
+  - You can run this server with `npm run server` after performing an `npm install`
   - If you prefer to use another Node.js server, please install it and prepare a minimal setup ahead of time
 - Setup a simple development environment with your tools of choice
 - Some quick ways to get started: